Transferring College Credits

 Bismarck State College is continuously working to make transfer easier.
 Many students attend BSC with the intention of transferring to a four year college or university and many students who are just starting at BSC have attended other colleges and universities.

-BSC accepts credits for undergraduate courses taken from regionally accredited institutions, except for remedial/developmental/preparatory*, graduate, or continuing education courses. (* Some remedial/developmental/preparatory courses may meet pre-requisite requirements.)
+BSC accepts undergraduate courses from colleges or universities which are recognized by the United States Department of Education from regionally accredited organizations and nationally recognized agencies except for remedial/developmental/preparatory*, graduate, or continuing education. (* Some remedial/developmental/preparatory courses may meet pre-requisite requirements.)